bitwarden/help/_articles/organizations/managing-users.md

 Teams and Enterprise Organizations can sync Bitwarden to an existing user directory to automatically add or remove new users using the **Bitwarden Directory Connector**.
 For more information, see [About Directory Connector]({% link _articles/directory-connector/directory-sync.md %}}).

+Invitations to an Organization will expire after 5 days, at which point the user will need to be re-invited.
+If you're self-hosting Bitwarden, you can configure the invitation expiration period.
+For more information, see [Configure Environment Variables]({% link _articles/hosting/environment-variables.md %}).

 {% callout info %}
 **Free** Organizations and **Families** Organizations have a maximum number of users; 2 and 6 respectively.